 2. Whole Poultry Vs. Poultry Carcass/Back and Necks

 When selecting a raw diet for your pet, it is extremely important that you know whether or not the company uses whole poultry in their ground formulas, backs/necks, and carcass or a combination of them.
 Each of these foods has a different nutritional value and will determine how you will balance the other foods in the diet.
 If a nutritional analysis is available, it will help you to determine what foods are being used.
 The type of poultry used will determine the amount of lean red muscle meat you will need to feed to balance the diet overall.
 It is important to know the balance of muscle meat, fat, and bone of the poultry you are using.
 Do not assume that a company uses whole poultry.
 Many don’t.

 3. Red Muscle Meat Vs. Trim

 The quality of red muscle meats will vary considerably from brand to brand depending on the cuts of the meat used and how the animal was raised.
 Some raw pet food companies only purchase the trim which is extremely high in fat and lower in protein.
 It is not equal to lean muscle meat that you would buy for yourself at the grocery store.
-Trim is what is left after the grocery stores, butchers and restaurants take the prime cuts of meat.
-For long term feeding, it is not suitable.
-The nutritional analysis will reflect a high fat content if trim is being used.
-A disproportionately high fat content in the diet is a very unhealthy thing indeed.
+Trim is what is left after the grocery stores, butchers, and restaurants take the prime cuts of meat.
+For long-term feeding, it is not suitable.
+The nutritional analysis will reflect a high-fat content if the trim is being used.
+Disproportionately high-fat content in the diet is a very unhealthy thing indeed.
 A consistent diet exceeding 12-14% total animal fat is not a balanced example of a natural diet.
 Lean meats range from 2-8% fat.
-Where red meats are concerned, high fat content usually means that a large proportion of trim is being used, especially if it exceeds the amount of protein listed.
+Where red meats are concerned, high-fat content usually means that a large proportion of trim is being used, especially if it exceeds the amount of protein listed.